blazar0112/score2dx-gui/README.md

         - CSV files, e.g. `5483-7391_dp_score_2020-11-21.csv`.
             - Any character between `_score` and `.csv` is ignored, so you can use this to annotate CSV.
         - Export files, e.g. `score2dx_export_SP_2021-09-14_IST_28.json`.
+    - Not support unicode filename currently, filename must consist of alphanumeric and system allowed ASCII symbols.
 - **View Setting**:
     - Setting that affect multiple area:
         - **ActiveVersion**: affect Statistics, selecting active version will have statistics calculated as time back at end date of that version.
         - **Play Style**: affect Graph and Statistics.
+            - Can press `Key S` or `Key D` to select SP/DP using keyboard.
         - **Difficulty**: only affect Graph.
 - **Download from IST**:
     - Already covered in [How to use](#How-to-use).